dnet-team/dnet-basic-aggregator/README.md

 * Apache Tomcat 7: the webapp container.
 Consider to increase the default memory heap value.
 We suggest -Xmx2048m.
 * Mongodb >= 2.4: used to store the collected and transformed metadata records.
 Each collected record will be stored in three separate "versions": original, transformed, pmh-ready, hence enough disk space should be available for mongoDB.
-* Solr 5.5.x : used to make the documents searchable.
-The solr server should be run using the option '-c' to instruct solr to start the zookeeper server.
+* Solr 4.9.x or 4.10.x: used to make the documents searchable.
+The solr server should be run using the option '-DzkRun' to instruct solr to start the zookeeper server.

 Note that Tomcat, Solr and Mongodb can be installed in the same machine or in dedicated nodes, although this requires to change some default system properties.